galikbence/genome_annotation/README.md

         #Mapping transcrits to genome
          gmap -d <genome> -B 5 -t 10 -f 3 transcripts.fasta

- Rename the output file to `cdna.gff`
+ Rename the output file as `cdna.gff`!

    Also, we can use protein based evidences generated with [Exonerate](https://github.com/nathanweeks/exonerate) and [Scipio](https://www.webscipio.org).